History of the Alliance Française de Portland

 When the French-American School moved to a new location, the Alliance relocated to its current home, the historic Kamm House.
 The organization saw significant operational growth in 2006 under the leadership of board president Joe Rivlin who recruited Linda Witt (formerly the Development Officer of the French-American International School) to the Alliance Française board.
 Witt restructured the school and ran operations as the Executive Director from 2006 to 2015, helping develop enduring programs such as the annual gala, Beaujolais Nouveau at the Heathman, and immersion programs.

-Under the terms of Joe Rivlin and Beverly Voytko, the current board president, the group has ranked among the top Alliance Française chapters in the United States for the past several years.
-The Alliance is currently headed by Executive Director Sherry Charles.
-Former director Linda Witt serves on the national board of the Fédération des Alliances Françaises USA, helping ensure that Portland’s chapter is well represented on the national level.
+Under the terms of Joe Rivlin, Beverly Voytko, and François Wevers, the current board president, the group has ranked among the top Alliance Française chapters in the United States for the past several years.
+Former director Linda Witt serves as President of the national board of the Fédération des Alliances Françaises USA, helping ensure that Portland’s chapter is well represented on the national level.